mikeycal/the-video-editors-render-script-for-blender/README.md

 5. **How do I change the number of CPU cores that the Script can use?**
      - To be clear, this process doesn't actually let you directly control the CPU Cores.
 It will allow you to control how many Blender instances you are running simultaneously.
 It just turns out that each Blender instance tends to utilize a single core of your CPU.
 By default, the script will create a Blender instance for each CPU core it detects, but you can virtually reserve cores using the "reserved_cpu_logical_cores" setting on line 141.
 A setting of 0 means reserve nothing, 1 means reserve 1 core.
 So on and so forth...

-6. **What are the RAM requirements?**
+6. **What are the RAM requirements?
+(1.6GB - 3GB per Core)**
-     - From my test, on Blender 2.79, it appears that each Logical Core creates an instance of Blender that requires aproximately 1.6GB of RAM per Instance.
-My results are based on rendering a 3840 x 4320 (4K, Quad-Full-HD x 2), video provided here http://bbb3d.renderfarming.net/download.html, on a 4 core Intel i5-3570K.
-If each instance does not have 1.6GB RAM, you will notice that the render will slow down to a crawl.
+     - The more RAM you have the better.
+From my test, on Blender 2.79, it appears that each Logical Core creates an instance of Blender that requires aproximately 1.6GB of RAM per blender instance.
+My results are based on rendering a 3840 x 4320 (4K, Quad-Full-HD x 2), video provided here http://bbb3d.renderfarming.net/download.html, on a 4 core Intel i5-3570K with 16GB RAM.
+If each instance does not have enough RAM, you will notice that the render will slow down to a crawl.
 So make sure that you set "reserved_cpu_logical_cores" to a number that keeps you under the RAM requirement.
-The newer processors have as many as 32 logical cores, that would require 52GB system RAM if you wanted to use every core.
+The more cpu cores you reserve, the less RAM is used.
+I believe that the highest RAM useage I have ever seen, per core, was about 3GB.
+I would test your system with different "reserved_cpu_logical_cores" settings and see what setting works best on your system.

 7. **Can I deactivate multi-core rendering and use this script for rendering 3D projects?**
      - Yes, you can set the "force_one_instance_render" setting to "True" (line 142) and use this script to render anything you created with blender.
 It is equivalent to rendering the "standard way", only without the interface.
 It will allow you to access the additional FFmpeg features of this script with any blender project.